-Mecha restaurant review - Buenos Aires, Argentina
+Mecha restaurant - Buenos Aires, Argentina

 Further cementing Villa Devoto as Buenos Aires’ new culinary hub is the arrival of Mecha, an all-day steakhouse and bar, from the same group behind other neighbourhood favourites Alicia de Luca and Casa Lucca, just around the corner.